 2. Train Fin with examples

-Once you have written your logic, you must provide real-world data to the AI.
+Once you have written your logic provide conversation examples to Fin.

 When to use: Provide examples of phrases or scenarios where this procedure is appropriate.